hotosm/osm-fieldwork/docs/programs.md

 The `make_data_extract.py` program is used to extract OpenStreetMap (OSM) data for use with the `select_one_from_file` function in ODK Collect.
 This function allows users to select from a list of options generated from an external file.
 The `make_data_extract.py` program creates a data extract that can be used as an external file with the `select_one_from_file` function.
 The data extract can be created using Overpass Turbo or a Postgres database.

 To use the new `select_one_from_file` for editing existing OSM data you need to produce a data extract from OSM.
-This can be done several ways, but needed to be automated to be used for FMTM.
+This can be done in several ways, but needed to be automated to be used for FMTM.

     options: